Amsterdam Gay - Amsterdam Gay Guide

 Gay tourism is big business in Amsterdam and gay people are not only welcomed with open arms but are officially encouraged by the Amsterdam tourist board.

 Amsterdam erected the world's first (maybe only) Gay Monument to pay honor to persecuted gay men and lesbians around the world.
 Located at the Westerkerk near the Anne Frank house it is made up of three large pink granite triangles.
 Fresh flowers are placed daily by people as a mark of respect.

-Queens day is another must see thing, 1 million Dutch people all dressed in orange
+Kings day is another must see thing, 1 million Dutch people all dressed in orange.

-It's an amazing day to be in town April 29th / 30th, the annual country wide public holiday which comprises one of the worlds biggest street parties celebrating the official queen's birthday.
+It's an amazing day to be in town April 27th each year the annual country-wide public holiday which comprises one of the world's biggest street parties celebrating the official queen's birthday.

 1 million people find themselves out on the streets every year.
 It's an official "free day" so many people set up stalls outside their houses and sell any junk from their houses, others sell food and drink, champagne and strawberries and 1000's of commercial stalls sell all sorts.

-There are also plenty of gay and lesbian bashes all over town, after all it is Queen's day.
+There are also plenty of gay and lesbian bashes all over town, after all it's is Kings day.